 Realize that it doesn’t serve the other person too when you are not committed.
 Not participating in the event fully, doing the work you agreed half-heartedly, or having resentment for the other person for inviting you can be avoided when you say no.

-Not only are you lying to the other person, you are lying to yourself.
+Not only are you lying to the other person, but you are also lying to yourself.

 Be honest with the other person.
 Don’t be around the bush.
 Just explain why you can’t do it.
 Even if you just don’t feel like it, say you don’t feel like it.
 It’s better to be honest than to make up some excuses.